Setting up an Account

-A: You will have to pay regular income taxes, plus a 10% additional tax, on a portion of those funds.
+A: You may have to pay regular income taxes, plus a 10% additional tax, on a portion of those funds.
 Additionally, the non-Qualified funds you withdraw could be counted against you for purposes of determining your eligibility for means-tested public benefits programs, like Medicaid or SSI.

 Q: Can I use STABLE Account funds for housing and rent?

 A: Yes!
-But if you receive SSI benefits, be sure to immediately spend any money you withdraw for housing expenses, to avoid any negative impact to your SSI.
-As long as you spend the housing funds within the same calendar month that you withdraw the money, the housing payments will not affect your SSI benefits.
+But if you receive SSI benefits, be sure to immediately spend any money you withdraw for housing expenses, to avoid any negative impact

 SETTING UP AN ACCOUNT

 Q: Who can set up a STABLE Account?

 A: An Eligible Individual or if the individual so chooses, they may designate an Authorized Legal Representative (ALR) to act on their behalf.
 If the Eligible Individual is unable to establish a STABLE Account, the ALR may be the eligible individual's agent under a power of attorney or, if none, a conservator or legal guardian, a spouse, a parent, a sibling, a grandparent, or a SSA representative payee, in that order.
 If an ALR establishes a STABLE Account, the ALR must certify the basis for acting as the ALR and must also certify that there is no other willing and able person with a higher priority in the above list.